HMS Roebuck (1743): Service

 Roebuck became separated from the convoy, when she went in pursuit of, and eventually captured an 18-gun Spanish vessel, 150 nmi west of Cape Finisterre.
 She arrived in Lisbon with her prize on 17 May to find the convoy already there, having arrived three days previous, and Hardy's squadron, its orders fulfilled, having left for Spithead.
 The convoy, plus five other ships sent by Mathews as an escort for the final leg, were later blockaded by the Brest fleet and had to be rescued on 9 September, by a combined force of 25 British and Dutch ships under Sir John Balchen.
-The French were forced to seek refuge in Cadiz and were there themselves blockaded.
+The French were forced to seek refuge in Cádiz and were there themselves blockaded.